-The Bread, other cereals and potatoes group should make up about a third of the total you eat.
+The Bread, rice, potatoes, pasta group should make up about a third of the total you eat.
 Fruit and vegetables another third.
-The other three groups together should add up to the remaining third.
-Of these, eat most from the Milk and dairy group, less from the Meat, fish and alternatives group, and least from the Fat and sugar group.
+And the other three groups together should add up to the remaining third.
+Of these, eat most from the Milk and dairy group, less from the Meat, fish, eggs, beans group, and least from the Foods high in fat or sugar group.
 You don't have to eat exactly these proportions at any one meal - just over a day.

-The Balance of Good Health applies to almost everybody over the age of 5.
+The Eatwell Plate applies to almost everybody over the age of 5.
 (Young children under two have slightly different nutritional requirements for growth and development.
 For example they need the energy and vitamins that fatty foods such as full fat milk and dairy products provide.
 Similarly, people with medical conditions, and pregnant and breast-feeding women, may require special diets.)
-It applies to vegetarians and people of all ethnic origins
+It applies to vegetarians and people of all ethnic origins.